 What does it mean to live in a "technological society"?
 In a certain sense, technology forms the very ground of what it means to be "modern."
 We moderns are technological beings.
 This course will explore the history, structure and associated problems of our coming to be Technological, beginning with technical arts and Instrumental reasoning of Enlightenment and Industrial ideology.
-Post-Enlightenment critiques polarising around the place of "machine" and alienation in Karl Marx, and in the "question concerning technology" in Martin Heidegger, will then be examined, leading up to the present state of technological discourse.
+Post Enlightenment critiques polarising around the place of "machine" and alienation in Karl Marx, and in the "question concerning technology" in Martin Heidegger, will then be examined, leading up to the present state of technological discourse.

 In each case, we shall mark the importance of contextualising the debate by examining the actual historical evolution of technology.
-Weekly lectures will be devoted to presenting a social and historical background to the development of modern technologies, Studentled seminars will focus on the reading of primary texts in the field.
+Weekly lectures will be devoted to presenting a social and historical background to the development of modern technologies, Student led seminars will focus on the reading of primary texts in the field.

+Format: Seminar/Lecture

-Seminar/Lecture Format: HSTC 4200.03 Crosslisting:
+Crosslisting: HSTC 4200.03

-CTMP 4201.03: Contemporary Technologies: Living with
+CTMP 4201.03: Contemporary Technologies: Living with Machines and place of technology.

-This topical seminar course will explore in detail the implications of powerful contemporary debates concerning the meaning and place of technology.
 What do we mean by technology?
 Can there be a philosophy of technology?
 What are the political and cultural ramifications of "going technological"?
 Topics will include: technological determinism in history; feminist critiques; technology and development; the meaning of expertise; technology, art and the "lifeworld"; social-construction vs. actor-network theory; Donna Haraway's concept of cyborg culture; and the "modern technological sublime."
 The course will be conducted in seminar format with particular emphasis placed on the elucidation of historical and contemporary case-studies.
 Whenever possible, guest lecturers from the "real world" of technology will be invited to participate in course.